Defense Minister Suh Wook speaks during a New Year’s press conference at the Defense Ministry in Seoul, Jan. 27, 2021. (Ministry of National Defense)

-South Korea stands fully capable of countering the latest short-range missiles that North Korea has test-fired, South Korean Minister of National Defense Suh Wook said Wednesday.
+South Korea stands fully capable of countering the latest short-range missiles that North Korea has test-fired, South Korean Defense Minister Suh Wook said Wednesday.

 Speaking at a New Year’s press conference, Suh highlighted Seoul’s missile defense, saying it could bring down even some of Pyongyang’s untested new missiles.
 The military is seeking a foolproof shield against the remaining missiles, Suh said.